nanomq/nanomq/docs/en_US/config-description/bridges.md

 - `forwards`: This is an array of topics that need to be forwarded to the remote MQTT server, including
   - `remote_topic`: Topics refection topic, will change the topic in publish msg.
 Just leave `remote_topic=""` to preserve the original topic in msg
   - `local_topic`: Topics that need to be forwarded to the remote MQTT server.
+  - `qos`: overwrite original QoS level of Publish msg, this is optional.
+  - `suffix`: A suffix string will be added to the remote topic(add to the original topic if you leave remote_topic as null)
+  - `prefix`: A prefix string will be added to the remote topic(add to the original topic if you leave remote_topic as null)
 - `subscription`: This is an array of topic objects that need to be subscribed from the remote MQTT server.
-Each object defines a topic and the QoS level for the subscription.
+Each object defines a topic and the QoS level for the subscription(!Be aware that only the first rule takes effect if you configure multiple overlapping rules).
 Including
   - `remote_topic`: The topic filter used to subscribe to the remote broker.
   - `local_topic`: This is for Topic reflection, if you want the vanila way, then just leave `local_topic=""` to preserve the original topic in msg from remote broker.
   - `qos`: Define the QoS in the subscribe packet.
 This is a must.
   - `retain`: a flag to override retain flag.
-  - `retain_as_published`: an optional item for MQTTv5 feature, Retain As Published.
+  - `retain_as_published`: an optional item for the MQTTv5 feature, Retain As Published.
   - `retain_handling`: an optional item for MQTTv5 feature, Retain Handling.
+  - `suffix`: A suffix string will be added to the local topic(add to the original topic if you leave local_topic as null)
+  - `prefix`: A prefix string will be added to the local topic(add to the original topic if you leave local_topic as null)

 - `max_parallel_processes`: Specifies the maximum number of parallel processes for handling outstanding requests.
 - `max_send_queue_len`: Specifies the maximum number of messages that can be queued for sending.